thingsdb/go-thingsdb/README.md

 room = thingsdb.NewRoom("//stuff", ".chatRoom.id();")

-// Add event handler for the "new-message" event room.HandleEvent("new-message", onNewMessage)
+// Add event handler for the "new-message" event. room.HandleEvent("new-message", onNewMessage)

+// Note: The (optional) `OnEmit` handler will no longer be called for `new-message` events.
 ```

 ### Join